All Episodes

 Try to make something else said the issue, not the policy, not their responsibility.

-Well, everybody knows it's not working this time, and I'm not gonna stand around and let it work.
+Well, everybody knows it's not working this time, and I'm not going to stand around and let it work.

-If anyone thinks that a veteran, someone like me who's been fighting my entire career to provide for veterans, to fight for their benefits, to help honor what their service is.
+If anyone thinks that a veteran, someone like me who's been fighting my entire career to provide for veterans, to fight for their benefits, to help honor what their service is, if anybody thinks that a veteran would somehow criticize more than 140,000 troops serving in Iraq, they do.

 It's just wrong.